xanwal/azure-docs/articles/machine-learning/how-to-deploy-managed-online-endpoints.md

     > [!Note]
     > Updating by using YAML is declarative.
 That is, changes in the YAML are reflected in the underlying Azure Resource Manager resources (endpoints and deployments).
 A declarative approach facilitates [GitOps](https://www.atlassian.com/git/tutorials/gitops): *All* changes to endpoints and deployments (even `instance_count`) go through the YAML.
 You can make updates without using the YAML by using the `--set` flag.

-    ---
-    > [!Note]
-    > Updating by using YAML is declarative.
-That is, changes in the YAML are reflected in the underlying Azure Resource Manager resources (endpoints and deployments).
-A declarative approach facilitates [GitOps](https://www.atlassian.com/git/tutorials/gitops): *All* changes to endpoints and deployments (even `instance_count`) go through the YAML.
-You can make updates without using the YAML by setting the entity's attributes and running `ml_client.begin_create_or_update` with the modified object.
-    ---

 1. Because you modified the `init()` function (`init()` runs when the endpoint is created or updated), the message `Updated successfully` will be in the logs.
 Retrieve the logs by running:
       :::code language="azurecli" source="~/azureml-examples-main/cli/deploy-managed-online-endpoint.sh" ID="get_logs" :::